rtaylor034/axbind_2/README.md

 ## Description

-AxBind is text-replacement program specialized for aiding the user in setting universal key-bindings (among other things) across dotfiles.
+`axbind` is text-replacement program specialized for aiding the user in setting universal key-bindings (among other things) across dotfiles.